cicikusdev/AI-Powered-Leaf-Analysis/README.md

 ### Features

 - 🔬 **Leaf Analysis:** Upload a leaf photo to detect the plant species and disease
+- ✂️ **Crop Tool:** Crop the leaf area for better accuracy
+- 💾 **PDF Export:** Save analysis results as PDF with the leaf image
+- 🕐 **Analysis History:** View last 5 analyses on the page
+- 🌙 **Dark/Light Theme:** Toggle between dark and light mode on the landing page
 - 📊 **Model Metrics:** Detailed performance metrics such as Accuracy, Precision, Recall, F1-Score, WMAPE, ROC Curve
-- 🔄 **Model Comparison:** Compare the performance of 4 different models side-by-side
-- 📈 **Visualization:** Confusion Matrix, ROC curve, training charts, and more
+- 📈 **Visualization:** Confusion Matrix, ROC curve, WMAPE chart, and more

 ## 🏗️ Architecture